 Research has shown that the timing of the first nursing (within an hour after birth) and the frequency of nursing on the second day of your baby’s life after birth are correlated with the amount of milk you will produce by the fifth day after birth,1 though this isn’t a “hard-and-fast rule” by any means.
 Milk production is primarily a supply-demand situation in the early postpartum period: the more milk your baby takes from you, the more milk your body makes shortly afterwards, as the removal of milk tells your body to make more.7

-Starting with your infant’s second day and throughout the next few days, it will be important to aim to nurse 8 to 12 times (or even more) in 24 hours in order to stimulate milk production, help your baby regain weight lost after birth, and protect your baby against or treat jaundice5.
+Starting with your infant’s second day and throughout the next few days, it will be important to aim to nurse 8 to 12 times (or even more) in 24 hours – both day and night – in order to stimulate milk production, help your baby regain weight lost after birth, and protect your baby against or treat jaundice5.
 This recommendation is well supported by a great deal of research evidence[vii] as well as by the American Academy of Family Physicians[viii] (AAFP) and the American Academy of Pediatrics[ix] (AAP) in the US, and the National Institute for Health and Care Excellence (NICE) in the UK.[x]
-In addition, research shows that successful lactation depends on 8 or more nursings in 24 hours throughout the first month;1 by establishing this pattern during the first few days, you will get breastfeeding off to a good start.
+In addition, research shows that successful lactation depends on 8 or more nursings in 24 hours, both day and night, throughout the first month;1 by establishing this pattern during the first few days, you will get breastfeeding off to a good start.
+If you aim to nurse every hour and a-half to two hours during the day and no less than every three hours at night, you will easily achieve the frequency that will help you establish your milk supply and ensure your baby gets enough to help stimulate weight gain.
 In fact, with frequent and effective nursing during the first week, milk production increases ten to nearly twenty times!3

-How does nursing frequently prevent my baby from becoming jaundiced or help if he/she does become jaundiced?
+How does nursing frequently prevent my baby from becoming jaundiced or help if they do become jaundiced?

-One of the reasons bilirubin may become a problem is that your new baby wasn’t born with the digestive bacteria his gastrointestinal system needs to break down wastes; those will come from your colostrum and milk.5 Breastfeeding more frequently will help your baby break down the red blood cells in a way that will help prevent her immature system from reabsorbing the bilirubin.
-Then, because the milk will stimulate your baby to stool, many red blood cells and much of the bilirubin will be eliminated when your baby passes the meconium[xi] and, after the meconium is out of her system, when she poops.
-As she continues to pass the red blood cell wastes and bilirubin out of her body, your baby’s bilirubin levels and the accompanying jaundice will improve.
+One of the reasons bilirubin may become a problem is that your new baby wasn’t born with the digestive bacteria their gastrointestinal system needs to break down wastes; those will come from your colostrum and milk.5 Breastfeeding more frequently will help your baby break down the red blood cells in a way that will help prevent her immature system from reabsorbing the bilirubin.
+Then, because the milk will stimulate your baby to stool, many red blood cells and much of the bilirubin will be eliminated when your baby passes the meconium[xi] and, after the meconium is out of their system, when they poop.
+As your baby continues to pass the red blood cell wastes and bilirubin out of their body, their bilirubin levels and the accompanying jaundice will improve.

 Here’s something important to keep in mind: even though you may hear of something called “breastfeeding jaundice,” breastfeeding does not cause jaundice.
 Inadequate breastfeeding can[xii], and the best first treatment is increasing the frequency of nursing.
 The two factors most commonly associated with jaundice levels requiring treatment are not nursing frequently enough and ineffective milk transfer.,[xiii] If you are told that your baby has “breastfeeding jaundice”, the first treatment is more breastfeeding,[xiv] not less.

 As the second factor in the development of jaundice beyond what is normal may be ineffective milk transfer, it can also be important to assess the baby’s latch and milk transfer to ensure that the baby is nursing effectively.
 If the baby isn’t nursing effectively, it can contribute to the development of jaundice requiring treatment.
 If increasing the frequency of breastfeeding and improving your baby’s ability to nurse do not help with the jaundice, your baby’s doctor may recommend additional treatments, such as phototherapy.
 It is not necessary to stop breastfeeding to do phototherapy.
-By continuing to nurse your baby, you will ensure that he is getting plenty of the unique food designed for his optimal growth and development as well as for helping him eliminate the excess bilirubin.
+By continuing to nurse your baby, you will ensure that they are getting plenty of the unique food designed for their optimal growth and development as well as for helping them eliminate the excess bilirubin.

 There may also be other causes of jaundice, though these are not common.1 However, if your baby is diagnosed with a form of jaundice other than physiologic jaundice (which appears on the 2nd or 3rd day after your baby’s birth5), breastfeeding is still the best first treatment.
 Giving your baby bottles of water or IV fluids will not have much effect on the bilirubin level,5 as bilirubin is not passed through urine but through stools.
 If your baby’s doctor suggests breastfeeding alone is not adequate, the next step in treatment is phototherapy while continuing to breastfeed.5,9